 His research interests include measurement science applied to heat and mass transfer processes involving fires at multiple scales, fire investigation, the structure and extinction of non-premixed flames, micro-gravity combustion, the kinetics of flame inhibition, validation of fire models, and structural fire resistance.
-While at NIST, Hamins has led interdisciplinary research studies on advanced fire measurements and predictive methods, including large-scale fire experiments to provide data for validation of fire models.
+While at NIST, he has led interdisciplinary research studies on advanced fire measurements and predictive methods, including large-scale fire experiments to provide data for validation of fire models.
 He has led fundamental and applied studies on fire suppression for a range of applications including automobiles, aircraft, space platforms, and structures.
-He is currently the Leader of BFRL's Goal on Measurement Science for Innovative Fire Protection.
+He is currently Co-Leader of EL's Goal on Disaster-Resilient Buildings, Infrastructure, and Communities.

-Hamins is currently serving as Vice-Chairman of the International Association of Fire Safety Science (IAFSS).
+Anthony currently serves as Vice-Chairman of the International Association of Fire Safety Science (IAFSS).
 In 2008, he served as the Technical Program Chair of the 9th Meeting of the IAFSS.
 In 2005, he received the Department of Commerce Gold Medal for contributions to NIST's World Trade Center investigation.
 He has served as a Research Advisor for NIST Post-Doctoral Research Associates, for visiting scientists at NIST, and for students conducting their thesis and dissertation research.
-He has published over one-hundred journal articles and reports and is a member of the Combustion Institute.
+He served as Chair of the Research Advisory Committee of NFPA's Fire Protection Research Foundation (2010-12), and as a member of UL's Fire Safety Council (2013-15), the Board of Advisors of the Fire Protection Engineering Department at Worcester Polytechnic Institute (2011-), and the Board of Visitors of the Fire Protection Engineering Department at the University of Maryland at College Park (2008-).
+He has published over one-hundred journal articles and reports.

 Chief, Supervisory Mechanical Engineer